Features of Using Kodu Game Lab in Teaching Programming in Elementary School

 Analysis of the Problems and the Performance of the 11th and 12th Grade Students in the XIX Mathematical Tournament “Perperikon”]

-Abstract.
+Resume.
 The paper presents the problems for XI and XII grades from the 19th Mathematical Tournament “Perperikon”, held in the city of Kardzhali on November 30, 2019.
 Methodological solutions of the problems are proposed.
 An analysis of the results achieved by the participants is done and the level of their preparation for such type of mathematical competitions is assessed.

 Keywords: образование; математически състезания